MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Make changes to your edits

-To make changes to your edits, you can:
+To make changes to your edits:

 - While in edit mode, select **Undo** to undo the last action.